codeadamca/laravel-blade-cms-journal/README.md

     php srtisan make:model Endry
     ```

+ 2. You will now have a filed named `Entry.php` in the `/app/Models` folder.
+No changes needed.

 ## Factory

-We need an `Entry` factory to give Laravel instrcutions on how to populate the factory table.
+We need a factory to give Laravel instructions on how to populate the factory table.

 1. Creat a new factory: